sydney-rd/accounting-database/README.md

-# accounting-database
+# Accounting Database

-This is a program that can help manage, organize and store your finanical data for your company
+This is a program that can help manage, organize, and store your financial data for your company.

 From the terminal, run: